Arriverà

-"Arriverà" is a song recorded by Italian group Modà featuring Italian singer Emma Marrone.
-It was released on 16 February 2011 through Ultrasuoni Records as the third single from Moda's fourth studio album Viva i romantici.
-The song was also included in Emma's album reissue A me piace così (Sanremo Edition).
+"Arriverà" ("It Will Come") is a song recorded by Italian pop rock group Modà and Italian singer Emma.
+It was released on 16 February 2011 through Ultrasuoni Records as the third single from the band's fourth studio album Viva i romantici.
+The song was also included in the reissue of Emma's debut studio album A me piace così.

-The song was performed on February 15, 2011 during the first evening of the Sanremo Festival 2011 and made available to download the following day.
-The song placed second at the end of the competition.
+The song competed during the Sanremo Music Festival 2011, finishing at second place in the final rank.

 Commercially it peaked the Italian singles chart for five consecutive weeks, becoming Modà's first and Emma's second number one song.
-Federazione Industria Musicale Italiana certified the song double platinum.
+The song was certified double platinum by Federazione Industria Musicale Italiana.

 At Sanremo

 The song took part in the 61st edition of the Sanremo Festival, appearing from the outset, among the favorites for the victory.
 In the fourth evening the piece is presented as a duet with the singer Francesco Renga, who said:

 "Sono molto felice di duettare con i Modà ed Emma: sono artisti che stimo e la canzone mi è piaciuta subito al primo ascolto.
 Spero di essere un portafortuna per la finale."

 "I am very happy to duet with Modà and Emma: they are artists that I respect and I immediately liked the song when I first heard it.
 I hope to be a lucky charm for the final."

 The song came in second place behind Chiamami Ancora Amore by Roberto Vecchioni.
 During the Festival the orchestration of the piece was directed by Adriano Pennino.
 As defined by Modà's frontman Kekko Silvestre, the song is "a conversation between a girl in difficulty and a friend of hers."
 On the piece, Emma declared:

 "È favoloso, e nel suo essere rock misto all'eleganza del pop mi rappresenta in pieno."

 "It's fabulous, and in its being rock mixed with the elegance of pop it fully represents me."

 Subsequently, the single was included in various compilations, including Sanremo 2011, Wind Music Awards 2011, Radio Italia.
 30 years of singles ranked first and Je t'aime 2012.